MukitHossen7/Interview-Basic-Question/readme.md

 ## JavaScript

-1.What is ES6?
+- 1.What is ES6?
   Answer: ES6 (ECMAScript 2015) is a major update to JavaScript that introduced new features like let, const, arrow functions, template literals, destructuring, and modules.

-2.What is the difference between let, const, and var?
+- 2.What is the difference between let, const, and var?
   var: Function-scoped, can be redeclared, hoisted.
   let: Block-scoped, cannot be redeclared, but its value can be reassigned(mutable)
   const: Block-scoped, cannot be redeclared or reassigned(immutable)

+- 3.What is an Arrow Function?
+  Answer: Arrow functions allow a short syntax for writing function expressions.
+  You don't need the function keyword, the return keyword, and the curly brackets

+-